hannesdatta/course-odcm/content/docs/course/exam/_index.md

 ## Technicalities & support

 - Receiving your exam: via [TestVision](https://TilburgU.testvision.nl/online/kandidaten) on the day of the exam
+- The exam consists of two parts, which you will have to work on in "separate" exams:
+  - Part 1 is open from 9am - 10am.
+I.e., it needs to be finished at the latest by 10am.
+  - Part 2 is open from 9am - 11.59am + 1 minute (noon).
+You should only start working on part 2 after finishing part 1.
 - Working on your exam: on your own computer
-- Submitting your exam: all questions (including file uploads) will be submitted via TestVision
+- Submitting your exam: all questions (including file uploads) will be submitted via TestVision.
+Recall: each part of the exam has to be submitted individually.
 - Registration: not necessary; enrollment to the Canvas course page is sufficient
 - Support during the exam: preferably WhatsApp [see the support section of this website](support); Support only for "unforeseen" errors.
 No support will be given for technical issues that students *should* have solved during the course (e.g., installation of Anaconda, running Jupyter Notebook, etc.)

 ## Form

 - Open book take-home exam (i.e., you can access any material you find helpful, including the material you have stored on your computers or that you find on the internet).
-- Mix of open and closed questions (both in writing, or by means of code/file uploads)
+- Mix of open and closed questions (both in writing, or by means of code/file uploads).
+The dominant question type is open.
 - Some questions will be personalized (i.e., there is only one correct answer per student), others will be randomized (i.e., you will see questions in mixed order, and not all students get to see all questions).

 {{< hint warning >}}